muritane/agent-theory/README.md

 Small errors can cause discrete failure when they sever paths.

-Catastrophic failure is usually a **topological cut**, not a gradual degradation.
+Catastrophic failure is typically a **topological cut**, not a gradual degradation.

 ---